 Isolated episodes of angina seldom cause permanent damage to heart muscle; however, prolonged angina (more than 30 minutes) can signal a heart attack is occurring.

 - Heart attack.
 When the blood supply to the heart is cut off completely, the result is a heart attack.
-It can cause permanent damage to the heart muscle if blood flow is not restored as fast as possible.
-Typically, chest pain caused by a heart attack may be accompanied by discomfort in other areas of the upper body, indigestion, nausea, weakness and sweating.
+It can cause permanent damage to the heart muscle if blood flow is not restored as quickly as possible.
+Often, chest pain caused by a heart attack may also be accompanied by discomfort in other areas of the upper body, indigestion, nausea, weakness and sweating.
 However, heart attack symptoms vary and may be mild.
 According to the American Heart Association, women are somewhat more likely than men to experience some of the symptoms other than chest pain, particularly shortness of breath, nausea/vomiting and back or jaw pain.

 Symptoms that indicate your heart is in danger may be present for months or years before a heart attack occurs.
-Persistent unusual symptoms—shortness of breath, nausea, great fatigue, angina/chest pain, fainting spells and gas-like discomfort—may be red flags for heart disease.
+Persistent unusual symptoms—shortness of breath, nausea, extreme fatigue, angina/chest pain, fainting spells and gas-like discomfort—may be red flags for heart disease.
 Discuss such symptoms with your health care professional, even if the symptoms come and go.

 If you are at high risk for a heart attack, it is a good idea to develop an action plan with your health care professional in case one occurs.
 This might include: